 - Parent Topic: This is the broader topic this keyword falls under (it turns out "electric cars" is the parent).
 Sometimes, keywords are actually sub-topics of a parent topic.

 - Traffic Potential: This is how much traffic a site could potentially get from this keyword.
 It takes total search volume, and the number of searches that result in a click, into account.

 Different tools offer different metrics you can analyze.
 No matter which tool you’re using though, difficulty and volume are key.
 The most valuable keywords show high volume and low difficulty.
 They’re rare, but worth considering targeting when you do uncover them.

 Understanding Search Intent

 It isn’t enough to find keywords you can rank for and move on.
 You also need to understand what people are really looking for when they’re searching for a particular term.
 This is especially true for search terms that are similar in spelling or phrasing, or words with multiple meanings.

 Let’s take the search term “football scores” for example.
 Even though I’m in the United States, here’s what I see:

-Now, while most of the world calls soccer “football,” here in the US, there’s a good chance I might have wanted American football scores from the NFL.
+Now, most of the world calls soccer “football.”
+However, here in the US, it's more likely I wanted American football scores from the NFL.
 If I were in Canada, I might have wanted scores from the CFL, too.
-Our friends in Australia might have even wanted Australian Rules Football scores.
-In Ireland, it’s also possible I may have wanted Gaelic football scores.
+Someone in Australia might have been looking for Australian Rules Football updates.
+In Ireland, a searcher could want Gaelic football scores.